Bottle feeding - feeding your baby with formula

 - 1 hour after the start of a feed if it has been warmed or your baby has been drinking from the bottle.

 Always hold the bottle yourself.
+Don't prop the bottle as your baby may choke.

 How much formula should I give my baby?